a-slide/pycoMeth/docs/installation.md

 conda create -n pycoMeth python=3.6
 ```

-You might also want to install [Nanopolish](https://github.com/jts/nanopolish) in the same virtual environment so you can pipe nanopolish output directly into pycoMeth
+You might also want to install [Nanopolish](https://github.com/jts/nanopolish) in the same virtual environment so you can pipe nanopolish output directly into `pycoMeth`

 ## Dependencies

 [Nanopolish 0.10+](https://github.com/jts/nanopolish) is not a direct dependency but is required to generate the files used by several commands from this package

-Nanocompore relies on a the following robustly maintained third party python libraries:
+`pycoMeth` relies on a the following robustly maintained third party python libraries:

 * numpy>=1.14.0
 * tqdm>=4.23.4